scala/docs.scala-lang/style/nested-blocks.md

 ## Parentheses

-In the rare cases when parenthetical blocks wrap across lines, the opening and closing parentheses should be unspaced and gnerally kept on the same lines as their content (Lisp-style):
+In the rare cases when parenthetical blocks wrap across lines, the opening and closing parentheses should be unspaced and generally kept on the same lines as their content (Lisp-style):

     (this + is a very ++ long *